 Myth: Eating before bed will make you fat

 The conventional belief states that eating late at night will lead to weight gain because you won’t be able burn off the calories before bed.
 However, research doesn’t support this.

-In fact, some evidence shows the total calories you consume (in a day) is more important than the time that you consume them.
+In fact, some evidence shows the (in a day) is more important than the time that you consume them.
 One study gave Monkeys between 5% – 65% of their daily calories at night.